 You can use your reflective exercise to think about what you might want to do in the next CPD cycle.
-The written reflection will be displayed to you at the start of the next cycle to assist you in setting new goals.
+Reflections from your reflective exercise from the previous cycle will be displayed to you at the start of the next cycle to assist you in setting new goals.

 What if my plans change and I have undertaken different CPD to that set out in my personal development plan?

-This is absolutely fine - as long as you meet the minimum CPD requirements and set out clearly in your reflective exercise why you have undertaken learning in different areas than you originally planned.
+This is absolutely fine - as long as you meet the minimum CPD requirements and set out clearly in your reflective exercise why you have undertaken learning in different areas than you had originally planned.